Hiking and walkingDon‘t lose

 to the rhythm of the summits

-For those who want to run the mountain rather than contemplate it step by step, the Hautes-Alpes is an absolute playground.
-A trail culture has grown up here, where every vertical drop becomes a joyful challenge.
-Between forests, alpine meadows and crests, the itineraries soar towards vertiginous panoramas.
-It’s a faster, more intense communion, but always inhabited by the same breath: that of freedom.
+For those who want to run through the mountains rather than simply take them in step by step, the Hautes-Alpes are an absolute playground.
+This is where a trail running culture was born, where every elevation gain becomes a joyful challenge.
+Amid forests, alpine meadows, and ridges, the trails soar toward breathtaking panoramas.
+It’s a faster, more intense connection with nature, yet one that’s always infused with the same spirit: the spirit of freedom.

 OT Dévoluy

-Claudie Arechavaleta, President of the Hautes-Alpes mountain guide union
+Claudie Arechavaleta, President of the Hautes-Alpes Mountain Guides Union

 Highlights of walks and hikes